vandal-uv/Integration_Segregation_Methods/README.md

 Integration and Segregation quantification using hierarchical modular analysis [2,3].
 Methods were adapted from: https://github.com/TobousRong/Hierarchical-module-analysis.

+The methods are based in eigenmodes analysis, and not require the use of any arbitrary threshold to the functional connectivity matrices.

 # References

 [1] van den Heuvel, M. P., de Lange, S. C., Zalesky, A., Seguin, C., Yeo, B. T.,